rileysklar/rileysklar/README.md

 # Hello, World!
 I'm Riley! 👋

-## Who Am I?

 I'm the Lead Front End Developer & UI Designer at ShakeWell Creative.
 In my role, I'm not just a developer - I'm a problem solver, a designer, and a communicator.

 ## What I Do

-I architect and develop a wide range of web applications, from the initial scoping phase all the way through to delivery.
+I architect and develop a wide range of web applications, from the initial scoping phase all the way through to deployment.
 My focus is always on the details - ensuring that every pixel is in its right place, and every line of code is as efficient as it can be.

 ## My Philosophy